fire/com-chibifire-deploy/kubernetes/readme.md

 # SnappyData for Kubernetes

-How to shutdown the cluster?
+## How to shutdown the cluster on openshift?

 ```
 oc exec -it snappydata-locator-0 bash